hpcleuven/VscDocumentation/source/jobs/what_if_jobs_fail_after_starting_successfully.rst

 be lower than the actual value if the application's memory usage rapidly increased.
 Hence it is prudent to :ref:`monitor the memory consumption of your job in more detail <monitoring memory and cpu>`.

+You can try to resubmit your job :ref:`specifying more memory per core <pmem>`.